nariakiiwatani/perfume-training-gypsum/README.md

 * Enter Key: Grab image and \+1 frame (even though your pose is fake.)
 * z: lower match rate
 * x: upper match rate
+* Space Bar: random frame

 ### Make movie
--You don't have to use this exe file if you had any other way to make movie from sequenced images and sound.-
+_You can skip this step if you had any other way to make movie from sequenced images and sound._
 1. Double click /Bin/VideoMaker.exe
 1. Select "image" folder created automaticaly under the folder you selected to save images.
 1. Select a sound file.
-1. Choose path to save movie.
+1. Select a path to save movie.

 ### For Programmers
 * You can reduce BVH file's frame rate with /Tools/conv_bvh_frame_rate.pl